randomtechkid/autoytdown-script/README.md

 You can add parameters to the script if you prefer to.
 Licensed under GPLv2.
 ## Copyright info
-Batch file is copyright 2020-2021 Steve T.
+Batch file is copyright 2020-2021 by randomtechkid.

 youtube-dl is copyright 2006-2021 by youtube-dl developers.